NORTH BIMINI MARINE RESERVE

 Between the years 2000 and 2002, numerous community meetings were held here on the island to gather local input regarding the forthcoming Marine Reserve.
 Several of Bimini’s key stakeholders, along with representatives from the Dept. of Marine Resources and other Bahamian non-Governmental organizations (NGO’s), hashed out the details of the MPA, including the suggested boundaries and management plans for the Reserve.

-After several delays, the North Bimini Marine Reserve (NBMR) was finally declared in December of 2008.
-Then in January of 2009, a town meeting was held in Alice Town where the newly declared Reserve was announced to the people of Bimini, however as of 2021, there has never been a formal or official imposition of the Reserve.
+In January of 2009, a town meeting was held in Alice Town where the newly declared Reserve was announced to the people of Bimini, however as of 2021, there has never been a formal or official imposition of the Reserve.

-As one of the Shark Lab’s primary study sites for more than two decades, the NBMR also serves as critical habitat for Bimini’s lemon shark population.
+As one of the Shark Lab’s primary study sites for more than two decades, the proposed NBMR serves as critical habitat for Bimini’s lemon shark population.
 Data collected by BBFS researchers was a key factor in determining the importance and value of protecting this area, and our studies continue to monitor the ecological health of this pristine marine environment.

-BBFS research has identified 370 different animal species within the boundaries of the NBMR, including 11 that are listed Threatened, Endangered or Critically Endangered.
+BBFS research has identified over 370 different animal species within the boundaries of the NBMR, including 11 that are listed Threatened, Endangered or Critically Endangered.
 Smalltooth Sawfish (Pristis pectinata), the Bimini Boa (Epicrates striatus fosteri), and three species of sea turtle (Loggerhead, Hawksbill, & Green) all face dire threats to their survival, yet would be able to find safe refuge within the Bimini Reserve.

 Due to extensive mangrove loss that has occurred in the western shoreline of the North Sound, including the destruction of some enormously valuable Spiny Lobster and Lemon Shark habitat, it was suggested in June of 2012 that the NBMR boundaries be slightly modified and expanded.
 The newly proposed boundaries would greatly increase the amount of mangrove nursery habitat within the MPA, while not putting any additional restrictions on commonly used fishing grounds.